 - Asif Neloy, MSc student in Computer Science

 - Masudul Islam, PhD student in Statistics

 - Jiyoung Kim, undergraduate student

 - Wanmeng Wang, undergraduate student

 - Joshua Hamilton, undergraduate student

 Bhatnagar, S.R., Turgeon, M., Islam, J., Hanley, J.A., and Saarela, O. “casebase: An Alternative Framework For Survival Analysis and Comparison of Event Rates”.
-Submitted. arxiv
+Accepted for publication in The R Journal. arxiv

 Turgeon, M., Greenwood, C.M.T., and Labbe, A. “A Tracy-Widom Empirical Estimator For Valid P-values With High-Dimensional Datasets”.
 Submitted. arxiv

 Farkas, C., Mella, A., Turgeon, M., and Haigh, J.J.
 “A novel SARS-CoV-2 viral sequence bioinformatic pipeline has found genetic evidence that the viral 3’ untranslated region (UTR) is evolving and generating increased viral diversity”.
 To appear in Frontiers in Microbiology.

 Turgeon, M., Oualkacha, K., Ciampi, A., Miftah, H., Dehghan, G., Zanke, B.W., Benedet, A.L., Rosa-Neto, P., Greenwood, C.M.T., Labbe, A., for the Alzheimer’s Disease Neuroimaging Initiative.
 “Principal component of explained variance: an efficient and optimal data dimension reduction framework for association studies”.
 Statistical Methods in Medical Research, 27: 2018. doi:10.1177/0962280216660128.